 unbonded.
 If validator does not send a

-unbonded: Validator is not in the active set, and therefore not signing blocs.
-Validator cannot be slashed, and does not earn any reward.
+unbonded: Validator is not in the active set, and therefore not signing blocks.
+Unbonded validators cannot be slashed, but do not earn any rewards from their operation.
 It is still possible to delegate Luna to this validator.
 Un-delegating from an

 Delegators have the same state as their validator.

-Note that delegation are not necessarily bonded.
-Luna can be delegated and bonded, delegated and unbonding, delegated and unbonded, or liquid
+Delegations are not necessarily bonded.
+Luna can be delegated and bonded, delegated and unbonding, delegated and unbonded, or liquid.

 If you want to obtain coins for the testnet, you can do so by using this faucet